francoiskroll/FramebyFrame/README.md

 This is in theory.
 In practice, Zebralab makes various ordering errors, for example shuffling the order of the wells or not giving frames in the chronological order.

-DanioVision users: each Track-....txt file contains all the frames for one well (File1 has all the data for well1, etc.) and the data seems much more orderly.
+**DanioVision users**: each Track-....txt file contains all the frames for one well (File1 has all the data for well1, etc.) and the data seems much more orderly.

 We will now fix any Zebralab errors and get our frame-by-frame data in a simple format.